-CDC bottle washing recs: They are unrealistic, right?
+CDC bottle sanitizing recs: They are unrealistic, right?
 What am I risking by not following them?

 —Anonymous

-The worry if you do not wash bottles is that bacteria could grow and make infants sick.
-The younger the baby, the bigger a worry this would be; the CDC draws a distinction between babies above and below three months, between premature and full-term, and between immune-compromised and not.
-The fact is that illness from improperly sanitized bottles is likely extremely rare, sufficiently so that we do not know how much there is (none? maybe!).
+The worry if you do not sanitize bottles is that bacteria could grow and make infants sick.
+The younger the baby, the bigger a worry this would be; the CDC draws a distinction between babies above and below 3 months, between premature and full-term, and between immune-compromised and not.
+The fact is that illness from improperly sanitized bottles is likely extremely rare, sufficiently so that we do not know how much of a possibility it even is (not at all? maybe!).

 Community Guidelines